Knowing what to pack for Iceland in summer can be challenging. Check out this in-depth breakdown of everything you need for your Iceland packing list.

 It’s easy to dress for success in Iceland.
 You can pretty much wear whatever pants you would like in the city and you’ll be comfortable.
 For touring around town I’m personally a big fan of the Prana Halle pants.
 They look great around town.
 But they’re also waterproof and durable for days on the trail.
 For a day exploring the outdoors, my Iceland packing list also includes their water-repellent convertible Halle pants.
 If you hit one of the Iceland summer warm streaks, you’ll appreciate having the ability to make them shorts.
 For the kids, I’ve found Columbia convertible pants to be fantastic year-round options for outdoor activities.

-Besides your shirts, a great wool sweater is one of the most important things to pack for winter in Norway.
-When it gets warmer you can often leave the jacket behind and wear a comfy warm sweater overtop of your thermal base layer.
+Besides your shirts, a great wool sweater is one of the most important things to pack for winter in Iceland.
+When it gets warmer, you can often leave the jacket behind and wear a comfy warm sweater overtop of your thermal base layer.
 Plus, great wool sweaters look amazing!
-Wool, like the synthetics in the base layer, helps keep moisture away from your skin.
+Like the synthetics in the base layer, Wool helps keep moisture away from your skin.
 If you’re looking for something more practical for activities like snowmobiling, dog-sledding and more, try this sweater.
 It looks great and is super durable.

 Light Packable Jacket

 Bringing a jacket to Iceland is a must.
 The temperature can drop unexpectedly.
 Or, if you’re hiking some of the glaciers, the cold from the surrounding ice can permeate.
 Bringing a light, packable down jacket is a great way to save weight and bulk and still stay warm.
 I personally love this one.
 It’s tried and tested and has lasted a number of trips without showing any wear and tear.
-For kids, I’ve found these ones to be both excellent quality and price.
+I’ve found these ones to be both excellent quality and price for kids.